Registered Nurse Career and Degree Guide

 Opportunities if you pursue a higher degree or certification: If you decide to earn an MSN in public health nursing, you can take on even more leadership roles.
 MSN-level public health nurses can help create public health policies, such as smoking cessation campaigns, to help improve community health.

 As an RN, you need either a two-year Associate Degree in Nursing (ADN) or a four-year Bachelor of Science in Nursing (BSN).
 Both the degree you hold and your specific role can impact your day-to-day work, career growth, and salary as an RN.
-For example, although you can be licensed as an RN with an associate degree or a bachelor’s degree, there are more leadership roles and growth opportunities open to nurses who hold a BSN.
+For example, although you can be licensed as an RN with an associate degree or a bachelor’s degree, more leadership roles and growth opportunities are open to nurses with a BSN.

 If you’re already practicing as a licensed practical nurse (LPN), there are a couple paths available if you’re looking to become an RN.
 The LPN-to-ADN program will build upon your existing LPN education through an associate’s, while the LPN-to-BSN program will earn you a bachelor’s.
 Completion of either will qualify you to take the NCLEX, the national RN licensing exam.